kiyoon/version-pioneer/README.md

 **🧗🏽  Version-Pioneer is a general-purpose Versioneer that works with any language and any build system.**

-- **Highly customisable**: It's a easy-to-read script.
+- **Highly customisable**: It's an easy-to-read script.
 Literally a simple python script which you can customise version format or anything as you need.
 - Runs with Python 3.8+
 - No dependencies like package, config file etc. It runs with one python file.
 - Works with any build backend with hooks.
 - Works with any language, not just Python.
-- Support for new version formats like `"digits"` that generates digits-only version string like `1.2.3.4`.
+- Support for new version formats like `"digits"` that generates digits-only version string like `1.2.3.4` instead of `1.2.3+4.gxxxxxxx`.
 Useful for multi-language projects, Chrome Extension, etc. because their versioning standard is different.
 - Complete non-vendored mode support.
 With the original Versioneer you still had to install a `_version.py` script in your project, but Version-Pioneer is able to be installed as a package.

+## 🏃 Quick Start (script not vendored, with build backend plugins)

+1. Configure `pyproject.toml`. `[tool.version-pioneer]` section is required.
+    ```toml
+    [tool.version-pioneer]
+    versionscript = "src/my_project/_version.py"  # Where to "read" the Version-Pioneer script (to execute `get_version_dict()`).
+    versionfile-sdist = "src/my_project/_version.py"  # Where to "write" the version dict for sdist.
+    versionfile-wheel = "my_project/_version.py"  # Where to "write" the version dict for wheel.
+    ```

+2. Create `src/my_project/_version.py` with `get_version_dict()` in your project.
     ```python
+    # Example _version.py, completely non-vendored.
     from pathlib import Path

     from version_pioneer.api import get_version_dict_wo_exec